zeptofine/blender-subtitles-io/README.md

 ![alt text](github/file.png)

 Many features are missing at the time.
-For the best experience, try to install an "Arial"-esque font and refrain from updating fileds in the Layout dropdown menu.
+For the best experience, try to install an "Arial"-esque font and refrain from updating fields in the Layout dropdown menu.

 ![alt text](github/layout.png)